suryakarmakar/nodejs-programming/README.md

 3. It sets up global objects like: global, process, Buffer, console
 4. It loads your JavaScript file (app.js) and sends it to V8 for parsing and execution.

+--

-5. Code Execution Phase (V8 Engine Execution)
+2. Code Execution Phase (V8 Engine Execution):

 Once your script (app.js) is loaded: